All Products

 print(result.read())

-# Read data by range.
+# Read a byte range.

 result = bucket.get_object('<your_file_path/your_file>', byte_range=(0, 99))

-# Write data to OSS.
+# Write data.

 bucket.put_object('<your_file_path/your_file>', '<your_object_content>')

-# Append to an Appendable file.
+# Append to an appendable file.

 result = bucket.append_object('<your_file_path/your_file>', 0, '<your_object_content>')